Bringing Your Face in Harmony with Your Spirit

 “The planning of each facelift operation must take into account the nuances of each face.” —John Q. Cook MD

-What Are the Facelift Options?
+What Are the Different Types of Facelifts?

 An individualized approach to each patient requires individualized solutions.
 One of the reasons that I find facelifts and other facial rejuvenation surgeries so captivating is that you never stop learning from your patients.
 The only practical limitation is one’s own perception and imagination.
-The face is so nuanced, that you could spend a lifetime studying it and really just be at the beginning.
+The face is so nuanced, you could spend a lifetime studying it and really just be at the beginning.
 All of the subtleties of facial contour, motion, and tone demand the surgeon’s respect.

 I am helping my facial rejuvenation surgery patients the most when I have a repertoire of facelift techniques.
 This repertoire has grown with each passing year.